AnirbanMukherjeeXD/cnn-mnist-digits/README.md

-# cnn-mnist-digits
+# MNIST digit classification using Convolutional Neural Network
-Recognizing MNIST digits using simple CNN model
+Recognized MNIST digits with CNN using Sequential Model of Keras.

+Visualized outputs of hidden layer using Functional Model of Keras